Immunoassay: Labels

 Immunoassays employ a variety of different labels to allow for detection of antibodies and antigens.
 Labels are typically chemically linked or conjugated to the desired antibody or antigen.

 Enzymes

 Possibly one of the most popular labels to use in immunoassays is enzymes.
 Immunoassays which employ enzymes are referred to as enzyme immunoassays (EIAs), of which enzyme-linked immunosorbent assays (ELISAs) and enzyme multiplied immunoassay technique (EMIT) are the most common types.

 Enzymes used in ELISAs include horseradish peroxidase (HRP), alkaline phosphatase (AP) or glucose oxidase.
 These enzymes allow for detection often because they produce an observable color change in the presence of certain reagents.
 In some cases these enzymes are exposed to reagents which cause them to produce light or chemiluminescence.
+There are several types of ELISA: direct, indirect, sandwich, competitive.

 Radioactive isotopes

 Radioactive isotopes can be incorporated into immunoassay reagents to produce a radioimmunoassay (RIA).
 Radioactivity emitted by bound antibody-antigen complexes can be easily detected using conventional methods.

 RIAs were some of the earliest immunoassays developed, but have fallen out of favor largely due to the difficulty and potential dangers presented by working with radioactivity.